jingtaoCoding/jingtaoCoding/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on leading a team building ads products, and enjoying coding in Elixir.
-Its more enjoyable than coding in Ruby, or C++ in term of building web applications.
+- 🔭 I’m currently leading a team building ads products, and enjoying coding in Elixir.
+Besides Elixir/Phoenix, I have been coding in Ruby on Rails, and C++, and React/Redux JS as well.
-- ⚡ Fun fact: I love dogs better than cats.
+- ⚡ Fun fact: I love dogs and enjoy biking and crabbing.

 <!--
 **jingtaoCoding/jingtaoCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.